andrewdw/ceros-test/README.md

 -   Encountered a bug (or feature) that pressing pause and unpause speeds up the game significantly.
 Prevented this by canceling the previous animation frames on each pause

--   Fixed the canvas not resizing with the window by adding a setupResizeHandling method to `Game` class with a window listener that sets teh canvas width & height on fire
+-   Fixed the canvas not resizing with the window by adding a setupResizeHandling method to `Game` class with a window listener that sets the canvas width & height on fire

--   Added unit tests for Obstacles in `src/Entities/Obstacles/__test__` that test the basic generation of new obsticals, their movement and expected thrown errors
+-   Added unit tests for Obstacles in `src/Entities/Obstacles/__test__` that test the basic generation of new obstacles, their movement and expected thrown errors

 -   Dockerized the application for running in prod